eat-sleep-code/camera.remote/README.md

      - Green (256 steps)
      - Blue (256 steps)

 :information_source: &nbsp; *The primary intended use of this application is for still photography / photogammetry.
-Video preview is suspended during capture due to apparent hardware limitations.
-This system can be used to capture video, but currently it is not user-friendly.*
+Preview is suspended during video capture due to apparent hardware limitations.
+This system can be used to capture video, but it currently is not user-friendly.*

 ---
 ## Use With Other Camera Software